 Even as the vaccine rollout continues, the pandemic will have an outsized effect on our business outlook for 2021.
 Businesses have been roiled by supply chain delays and other health and safety challenges and have had to adopt new methods of work to keep their staff safe.

 Cybersecurity challenges related to the pandemic also continue to grow.
-Malicious actors have used the global shift to remote work and our anxiety around COVID-19 to attack our security, using scam sites, phishing attempts, and ransomware which has since the beginning of the pandemic.
+Malicious actors have used the global shift to remote work and our anxiety around COVID-19 to attack our security, using scam sites, phishing attempts, and ransomware which has increased in prevalence by 72% since the beginning of the pandemic.

 Infrastructure: power and water

 The recent deadly power outages that swept across Texas have shown us that our traditional infrastructure is not as robust as we thought.
-The storm that caused more than to be without power was a major stress test for our cloud services and business phone systems, and many businesses’ strategies were woefully unprepared.
+The storm that caused more than 4 million people to be without power was a major stress test for our cloud services and business phone systems, and many businesses’ disaster recovery strategies were woefully unprepared.

 If you’re trying to keep the same business model you were using 2 years ago, your company may be in trouble.
 Many vertical markets from oil and gas to hospitality, retail, and more have been disrupted by the pandemic.
 Those that have not kept up by strengthening their technology and improving their business continuity plans will be left behind quickly.